Not taking your car seat on board the plane? Here’s how to safely check it in

 Oowap Gear Car Seat Travel Bag

 Another made from durable waterproof nylon material, double stitched seams and offering a top opening with a drawstring for easy access.
-Dimensions are generous at 18″x 18″x 34″ allowing most brands to fit.
+Dimensions on the Oowap Gear Car Seat Travel Bag are generous at 18″x 18″x 34″ allowing most brands to fit.
 The fastener is a velcro flap which some purchases have claimed doesn’t stay securely closed in transit.

 Carrying is made easy with backpack straps as well as side and a front lifting handle for manoeuvring.
 It packs down neatly into its own lightweight pouch.